 Movie Titles: S

 This low-budget drama with a sci fi twist is by turns entertaining and enervating.
-A Seattle magazine writer heads out to the coast to investigate an oddball (2012's ubiquitous indie actor/filmmaker Mark Duplass) who placed a newspaper ad asking for a partner to go time traveling with.
-(This part was inspired by an allegedly true story.)
-The writer brings along… read more!
+A Seattle magazine writer heads out to the coast to investigate an oddball – played by 2012's ubiquitous indie actor/filmmaker Mark Duplass – who has placed a newspaper ad asking for a partner to go time traveling with.
+(This part was inspired by an allegedly true… read more!